indykite/indykite-sdk-web/README.md

 #### Register `IKUIUserAPI.register("username", "Passwd")`

-Calling this function with valid username and password parameters returns promise which is resolved and returns access tokens or rejected and returns error info.
+This function is suitable only if your authentication flow is simple and requires username and password only (theoretically the flow might require you to use an OIDC provider in the next step).
+Calling this function with valid username and password parameters returns a promise which is either resolved and returns access tokens or rejected and returns error info.

 ```javascript
 import { IKUIUserAPI } from "@indykiteone/jarvis-sdk-web";